chrisbay/chrisbay.net/index.md

 Tech-related articles and podcasts that I have written or participated in.
 I have also written quite a few [music articles](/music-articles/).

+**2020-02-10** - [Why Learning to Code Could Be the Best Thing You Do for Your Career (Thrive Global)](https://thriveglobal.com/stories/why-learning-to-code-could-be-the-best-thing-you-do-for-your-career/) - Why even non-developers can benefit from learning to code.

 **2018-12-06** - ["DevOps In the Wild" (LaunchCode Blog)](https://www.launchcode.org/blog/devops-in-the-wild/) - A beginner-friendly overview of DevOps.